John Engh, Executive Director of the National Alliance for Youth Sports, Weighs In

 I try to calm their concerns from an insider’s perspective (having been a college coach for 14 years, high school varsity coach for 3 years, and a director of coaching for a youth club), that getting evaluated by a college coach has more to do about their child marketing themselves to a coach, than which team they choose to play on when they have not even reached high school!
 As a Recruiting Educator, my FREE blogs and 8 Facebook groups (see links at the bottom of the page to join!) are aimed to help teach families how to do that process if that is what the child wants to pursue in college.

-Over the past 1.5 years, I have been interviewing 65 college coaches across all sports and athletic directors at various college athletic programs throughout the United States for my upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+Over the past 1.5 years, I have been interviewing 65 college coaches across all sports and athletic directors at various college athletic programs throughout the United States for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 The overwhelming majority of these athletic staff voice their concerns of seeing very high rates of burnout in very talented student-athletes in high school and even middle school.
 In the preparation for my upcoming book, I have also interviewed multiple youth program directors including those representing AAU, Police Athletic Leagues, Positive Coaching Alliance, 3Dimensional Coaching, YMCA, Boys & Girls Clubs, and various specific sports competitive clubs.
 I have started to realize the extent to which they are seeing an influx of parents pushing their kids into year-round athletic programs and high rates of burn-out.

 These conversations prompted me to focus on youth sports in this series: “How Should Youth Sports Programs Prepare Student-Athletes for the College Recruiting Process?”
 Did you miss Part 1 last week?
 Click here!
 I have invited the Executive Director of the National Alliance for Youth Sports (NAYS), John Engh to weigh in this week a bit on youth sports, college recruiting, and preventing kids from burnout.